IQGeo/utils-devrel-samples/Documents/LRT/Long_Running_Tasks_LRT_DeepDive.md

         return self.connection_manager.connect("fiber", ont, cable_segment, cable_pin_range, ont, ont_pin_range)

 ```
 The final two auxiliary functions create the cable connections from the Fiber Splitter on the Pole to the ONT within the Wall Box at the address location.
-Note how we take care to designate the proper PinRange values to ensure conformity with the Connection model.
+Note how we are keeping track of the pin range on the fiber splitter.

 &#8291;